 This prospectus supplement, the accompanying prospectus, and the documents incorporated by reference herein, include forward looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Without limitation, the words "anticipates," "believes," "estimates," "expects," "intends," "plans," "will" and similar expressions are intended to identify forward-looking statements.
+Without limitation, the words "anticipates," "believes," "steimates," "expects," "intends," "plans," "will" and similar expressions are intended to identify forward-looking statements.
 All statements that address operating performance, events or developments that we expect or anticipate will occur in the future, including statements relating to growth, expected levels of expenditures and statements expressing general optimism about future operating results, are forward-looking statements.
 Similarly, statements that describe our business strategy, outlook, objectives, plans, intentions, the expected benefits of the merger, including synergies or goals also are forward-looking statements.
 All such forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from those in forward-looking statements.
-These risks and uncertainties include, but are not limited to, those described in "Risk Factors" included in this prospectus supplement and the accompanying prospectus and in our Annual Report on Form 10-K for the fiscal year ended December 31, 2007, which we filed with the Securities and Exchange Commission ("SEC") on February 29, 2008, as amended by Amendment No. 1 on Form 10-K/A, which was filed with the SEC on April 29, 2008 and XM's Annual Report on Form 10-K for the fiscal year ended December 31, 2007, which was filed with the SEC on February 28, 2008, as amended by Amendment No. 1, which was filed with the SEC on April 29, 2008, and Item 8.01 of XM's Current Report, filed on July 21, 2008.
+These risks and uncertainties include, but are not limited to, those described in "Risk Factors" included in this prospectus supplement and the accompanying prospectus and in our Annual Report on Form 10-K for the fiscal year ended December 31, 2007, which we filed with the SEC on April 29, 2008 and XM's Annual Report on Form 10-K for the fiscal year ended December 31, 2007, which was filed with the SEC on April 29, 2008, as amended by Amendment No. 1, which was filed with the SEC on April 29, 2008, as amended by Amendment No. 1, which was filed with the SEC on April 29, 2008, as amended by Amendment No. 1 of XM's Current Report, filed on July 21, 2008.
 These cautionary statements should not be construed by you to be exhaustive and are made only as of the date of this prospectus supplement.
-We undertake no obligation to update or revise any forward-looking statements, whether as a result of new
+We undertake no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.